20kilograma/blog/php-sec.md

 &lt;input value="" MALICIOUS">
 </code>
 but that won't work because the double quotes are escaped too. <br>
-The point of the story is to always properly handle the user-supplied input.
 Vanilla PHP is not frequently used today for new projects, but PHP frameworks like Laravel or Symfony are go-to, so we will make few examples with Laravel too.
 You are probably asking yourself now, when is the XSS stored? <br>
-It's simple, there must be some kind of storage (to a database, as some file, e.g.), and then later the victim receives that malicious data. <br>
+It's simple, there must be some kind of storage (to a database, as some file, e.g.), and then later the victim receives that malicious data.
+The point of the story is to always properly handle the user-supplied input. <br>
-The most simple example is a Social Media Application with the functionality to create a new post with a <i>title</i> and <i>content</i>.
+The most simple example for Stored XSS is a Social Media Application with the functionality to create a new post with a <i>title</i> and <i>content</i>.

 <code>POST /app.php HTTP/1.1<br>
 Host: example.com<br>